larssb/HealOps/healOps.ReadMe.md

             $requestResult.StatusCode | Should Be 200;
         }
         `
+    1a.
+If this variable has not been set it will be set to the numeric value -1.
+To indicate this and to distinguish between the two global variables passedTestResult and failedTestResult (read about that one below).

 2 An global variable named ' failedTestResult ' has to be used for cases of state failed.
 This global variable is used to report to the backend the failed state of "X" IT Service/Entity

         - It has to fulfill: